guilbaults/TrailblazingTurtle/docs/accountstats.md

 # Accountstats
 The users can also see the aggregated use of the users in the same group.
-This also shows the current priority of this account in Slurm and a few months of history on how much the account used.
+This also shows the current priority of this account in Slurm and a few months of history on how much computing resources were used.

 <a href="accountstats.png"><img src="accountstats.png" alt="Stats per account" width="100"/></a>